aspose-tex/Aspose.TeX-Documentation/net/release-notes/release-notes-2022/aspose-tex-for-net-22-8-release-notes/_index.md

 ## Aspose.TeX 22.8 for .NET has been released!

- * A few bugs have been fixed.
+ * Metered licensing support has been implemented.

 | Key | Summary | Category |
 |---|---|---|